 genOway guarantees its clients exclusive access to key technologies in the field and/or provides its clients with the rights to all technologies and tools proposed and developed.

-genOway generated more than 1,500 genetically-modified models in the past 16 years while working with more than 80 pharmaceutical and biotech companies and 265 leading academic institutes.
-Currently genOway collaborates with 14 of the Top 20 pharmaceutical companies worldwide and 11 universities from the Top 15 US National Ranking.
+genOway generated more than 2000 genetically-modified models in the past 19 years while working with more than 170 Life Sciences companies and 380 academic institutes.
+Currently genOway collaborates with 15 of the Top 20 pharmaceutical companies worldwide and 11 universities from the Top 15 US National Ranking.

 Board of Directors